frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/erpnext_integration/paytm-integration.md

 <img class="screenshot" alt="Razorpay Settings" src="{{docs_base_url}}/assets/img/setup/integrations/paytm_credentials.png">

-## 2.Setup Paytm
+## 2.Setting up Paytm

 To enable Paytm payment service, you need to configure all the mandatory parameters which you received from the Paytm.
+If you want to use staging environment of the integration, you can select staging option and use the test API developer credentials provided by Paytm.
 <img class="screenshot" alt="Razorpay Settings" src="{{docs_base_url}}/assets/img/setup/integrations/paytm_settings.png">

 On enabling service, the system will create Payment Gateway record and Account head in chart of account with account type as Bank.